pingcap/docs-cn/system-variables.md

 - Default value: `28800`
 - Range: `[1, 31536000]`
 - Unit: Seconds
-- This variable represents the idle timeout of the interactive user session, which is measured in seconds.
-Interactive user session refers to the session established by calling [`mysql_real_connect()`](https://dev.mysql.com/doc/c-api/5.7/en/mysql-real-connect.html) API using the `CLIENT_INTERACTIVE` option (for example, MySQL shell client).
+- This variable represents the idle timeout of the interactive user session.
+Interactive user session refers to the session established by calling [`mysql_real_connect()`](https://dev.mysql.com/doc/c-api/5.7/en/mysql-real-connect.html) API using the `CLIENT_INTERACTIVE` option (for example, MySQL Shell and MySQL Client).
 This variable is fully compatible with MySQL.

 ### last_insert_id